-Diploma Auburndale and Orlando 52.5 quarter credit hours/40 weeks/720 Clock Hours
+Diploma Auburndale, Brandon, Sanford and Orlando 52.5 Quarter Credit Hours/40 Weeks

 The diploma program in Veterinary Assisting is designed to prepare students for entry-level employment as an assistant to a Veterinarian or Veterinary Technician.
 The program will provide students with a foundation of knowledge in ethics and law, animal anatomy and physiology, medical terminology, and animal care activities.
 Through hands-on learning, students will learn to keep medical and imaging records, offer client education, assist with nursing duties, prepare for surgeries, and assist in a routine exam.
 This program includes a clinical externship experience.
+(720 clock hours)